What is behind the conflict in Ethiopia?

 Eritrea — an extremely closed-off country led by President Isaias Afwerki — was once a part of Ethiopia but gained independence in 1993 after a 30-year struggle.
 From 1998 to 2000, Ethiopia and Eritrea fought in a war that left tens of thousands dead.
 The two countries remained enemies for the next 18 years.

 When Abiy’s government postponed this year’s elections, citing concerns over coronavirus transmission, Tigrayan officials opposed the move and held their election anyway.
-Abiy refuse to recognize results from the September vote, adding to hostilities.
+Abiy refused to recognize results from the September vote, adding to hostilities.
 The postponement gave both sides grounds to discount the other.
 “They can both declare each other illegitimate,” said Payton Knopf, a senior adviser at the U.S. Institute of Peace.

 In October, lawmakers approved a plan to withhold federal funding for the region, further inflaming the tensions.
-The next month, Abiy sent in troops, saying they had attacked the Ethiopian base.

 What does this mean for regional security?

-If conflict escalates further, which there are reasons to fear it might, it could destabilize the region and lead to mass displacement in the country of around 110 million people, Knopf said.
-“Given what we’ve already seen in terms of refugee outflows, there’s every reason for folks to be pretty concerned,” he said.
+If conflict escalates further, it could destabilize the region and lead to mass displacement in the country of around 110 million people, Knopf said.

 Neighboring Sudan, where more than 25,000 people have already fled, is going through a fragile transition and is submerged in an economic crisis.
 In a worst-case scenario, Ethiopia could now experience “what could be one of the largest refugee exoduses we’ve ever seen,” Knopf said.
-“No matter who is responsible for the initial provocations or escalation, clearly it’s a threat to international peace and security.”

 The Tigrayans’ decision to launch missiles at Eritrea also added an international element to the conflict.